 This section describes the challenges associated with developing power-aware mobile software, such as the WreckWatch application described in Section 2.
 High-level mobile application development SDKs, such as Google Android or Apple iPhone, simplify mobile application development, but do not simplify power consumption prediction during application design.
-In fact, the abstractions present in these SDKs make it hard for developers to understand the implications of software architecture decisions until their designs have been implemented (Parikh et al., 2002), as described in Section 3.1.
+In fact, the abstractions present in these SDKs make it hard for developers to understand the power implications of software architecture decisions until their designs have been implemented (Parikh et al., 2002), as described in Section 3.1.
 Interaction with sensors, such as accelerometers or GPS receivers and network interaction, can also result in a significant amount of power consumption, as described in Sections 3.2 and 3.3.

-3.1 Challenge 1: Accurately Predicting Power Consumption of an Software Architectures
+3.1 Challenge 1: Accurately Predicting Power Consumption of Framework API Calls

 Each line of code executed results in a specific amount of power consumed by the hardware.
-In the simplest case, this power consumption results from a small series of CPU operations, such as reading from memory and adding numbers.
+In the simplest case, this power consumption results from a small series of CPU operations, such as reading from memory or adding numbers.
 In some cases, however, a single line of code can result in a chain of hardware interactions, such as activation of the GPS receiver and increasing the rate at which the screen is redrawn.
-Moreover, although the higher levels of abstraction provided by modern smartphone SDKs makes it easier for developers to implement mobile application software, they also complicate predictions of the effects on the hardware.
+Moreover, although the higher levels of abstraction provided by modern smartphone SDKs make it easier for developers to implement mobile application software, they also complicate predictions of the effects on the hardware.

 For example, WreckWatch heavily utilizes the Google Maps API and the "MyLocation" map overlay, which provides end users with a marker indicating their current GPS location.
-The use of the "MyLocation" map overlay results in substantial CPU consumption because it redraws the overlay at a high rate to achieve a "flashing" effect.
-The MyLocation map overlay also heavily utilizes the GPS receiver on the device, which further increases power expenditure.
+The use of the "My-Location" is typically accomplished with fewer than 10 lines of code, but results in substantial power consumption.
+This is because the overlay is redrawn at a high rate to achieve a "flashing" effect, and because the overlay enables and heavily utilizes the GPS receiver on the device, which further increases power expenditure.
 It is hard to predict how using arbitrary API calls, such as this overlay, will affect application power consumption without implementing a particular design and testing it on a particular target device.

-This abstraction in code makes power-consumption analysis on arbitrary segments of code hard.
+This abstraction in code makes powerconsumption analysis on arbitrary segments of code hard.
 Predicting power usage from high-level design abstractions, such as a UML diagram, is even harder.
 Section 4 describes the MDE and emulation approach we use to address this challenge.